StylishThemes/GitHub-Dark/README.md

 ## Notes

-- If you're using a custom domain for GitHub Enterprise, be sure to include it though a `@-moz-document` rule (Firefox) or add it to the `Applies to` section in (Chrome).
+- If you're using a custom domain for GitHub Enterprise, be sure to include it through a `@-moz-document` rule (Firefox) or add it to the `Applies to` section in (Chrome).

 ## Contributions